Nextcloud review — self-hosted cloud for files, calendar and more

 | Technical knowledge | Medium-high | Low | Low | Low |

 Proton Drive vs Nextcloud: Proton Drive has stronger encryption (zero-knowledge, E2E).
-Nextcloud gives more features (calendar, contacts, video, notes) but the file encryption is weaker.
-Choice depends on priority: encryption or feature breadth.
+Nextcloud gives more features (calendar, contacts, video, notes) but weaker file-encryption guarantees.
+The tradeoff is encryption strength versus feature breadth.

 Encryption — honest about limitations